galil34/IDS2024S/hw/3/README.md

 1. Name the three pillars of Science.
 **Experiment, Theory, Computational**
 2. Name and briefly describe three different applications of Computational and Data Sciences.
-**Predictive computing:
+**Predictive computing:data anaylsis to figure out what happens next
-Numerical simulation:
+Numerical simulation:computer caulations in a program
-Data-driven discovery via machine:**
+Data-driven discovery via machine:a combination of historical data and computation to find trends**
 3. Name the two types of scientific reasoning.
 **Plausible(Inductive) and Deductive**
 4. Provide an example that shows logical implication does not necessarily imply physical causation.